-The majority of these paralegal certificate programs are post-degree programs, meaning applicants must have an associate's or a bachelor's degree prior to being admitted.
-Any major is usually acceptable for the required degree, although some programs give admissions preference to those with a business or legal background.
-Other prerequisites are rare, but may include standardized test scores or a writing proficiency exam.
+The majority of these programs are post-degree, meaning applicants must have an associate's or a bachelor's to be accepted.
+Though admissions preference is given to those with a business or legal background, prospective students can have prior degrees in any area.
+Other prerequisites are rare, but may include the submission of standardized test scores or a writing proficiency exam.

-These programs generally feature a focused curriculum with few or no elective requirements outside the paralegal concentration.
+These programs generally have a focused curriculum with few or no electives outside of the paralegal concentration.
 Some common courses include:

 - Fundamentals of real estate